 Annual leave

-Annual leave payments should not be separately disclosed in the tables.
-These payments should be included in calculating ’Short-term benefits’ as a component of ’Base salary’.
-The amount of annual leave should equal the number of weeks’ salary paid while working plus the annual leave paid and the movement in the annual leave provision.
+Annual leave should not be separately disclosed in the tables.
+The amount is included in calculating ’Short-term benefits’ as a component of ’Base salary’.
+The accrued annual leave expense should equal the annual leave paid out plus the movement in the annual leave provision.

 For example, an official has an opening annual leave balance of 5 weeks, accrues 4 weeks annual leave during the financial year and is paid 6 weeks annual leave, the amount included in ‘Base salary’ for annual leave would equal 4 weeks (6 weeks annual leave taken less the 2 week movement in the annual leave provision).
 The annual leave movement should include any amounts calculated in accordance with the accrual methodology outlined in AASB 119 Employee Benefits (AASB 119).